spasticate/zabbix-MSTeams-alertscript/README.md

 ### The script itself

-This slack.sh script needs to be placed in the `AlertScriptsPath` directory that is specified within the Zabbix servers' configuration file (`zabbix_server.conf`) and must be executable by the user running the zabbix_server binary (usually "zabbix") on the Zabbix server:
+This teams.sh script needs to be placed in the `AlertScriptsPath` directory that is specified within the Zabbix servers' configuration file (`zabbix_server.conf`) and must be executable by the user running the zabbix_server binary (usually "zabbix") on the Zabbix server:

 	[root@zabbix ~]# grep AlertScriptsPath /etc/zabbix/zabbix_server.conf
 	### Option: AlertScriptsPath